YoMyEVM/frensfund/workers/protocol-stats-worker/README.md

-# PoolTogether Protocol Stats Cloudflare Worker
+#  Protocol Stats Cloudflare Worker

 A Cloudflare worker to query some basic stats about the protocol.